 Our continuous intake of students means that there is always someone else who is ‘new’.
 As a truly international community, we all know what it feels like to transition to a new school and/or country.
 At The British International School of Kuala Lumpur (BSKL) there is always someone willing to offer advice or to lend a helping hand if needed.

 Below are some ways we support many families in transition from a social and pastoral perspective, including what parents can do to help their children.
-(You can also read our blog about ensuring a smooth academic transition).

 - Find out what pastoral care support is provided